-Speaking of how much your baby’s growing, your baby’s body is working hard at stretching out.
-Soon its arms will look more proportionate to the rest of its tiny body.
+If you’re scheduled for an ultrasound soon, be on the lookout for whether your baby sucks their thumb.
+Your baby is also working hard at stretching out.
+Soon their arms will look more proportionate to the rest of their tiny body.

 Twin development at week 14

-14 weeks pregnant symptoms
+14 weeks pregnant

-- breast tenderness less noticeable
+- lessened breast tenderness

 - increased energy

-- weight gain continued
+- continued weight gain

 If your feelings of nausea seem particularly severe, or you’re finding it difficult to stomach just about anything, you may have hyperemesis gravidarum.
 Vomiting and weight loss are other signs of this potentially dangerous condition.

-If you are still feeling a little sick, there are things that can help.
+If you are still feeling sick, there are things that can help.
 First, try not to eat too much at once.
 Several smaller meals can bring on less nausea than one large meal.

 Drink plenty of fluids, and pay attention to your senses.
 If certain smells, such as pickles or vinegar for example, or temperatures, such as heat, make your nausea worse, avoidance is your best bet for now.

-Things to do this week for a healthy pregnancy
+Things to do this week

 When to call the doctor